Michorlab/evo_sim/README.md

 2. pop_params commands.
 These are cell population parameters.
 Currently, the death rate and maximum cell types parameters are required.
 3. writer commands.
 These are optional and determine what data from the simulation will be written to output files.
 4. listener commands.
 These are optional and determine what stopping conditions each simulation trial will have.
 Simulation trials will always stop when there are no cells left in the population.
-5. clone commands.
+5. clone and multiclone commands.
 These determine what clones are present initially.
-At least one clone command is required.
+At least one clone or multiclone command is required. multiclone lines are used to create many clone types with the same initial properties (fitness distributions, initial numbers, and inheritance models).

+readme updated 7/11/2017 by dve